 Accessories, such as the Joy-Con Charging Grip and Nintendo Switch Pro Controller (see below) can be connected to the Nintendo Switch dock via one of three USB ports, with one located in the rear cavity, as well as two others installed in the dock's left hand end.
 Obviously, neat freaks may not want to use the exterior ports all the time as wires very visibly extend out of the side of the dock, however when multiple players all need a wired connection these extra ports become invaluable.

-Nintendo Switch - the accessories and how they work
+Nintendo Switch review: accessories and controllers

 And, talking of accessories, the Nintendo Switch has some.
-With our preview unit we were supplied with three of them, a Nintendo Switch Joy-Con Charging Grip, a Nintendo Switch Pro Controller, and a separate Nintendo Switch AC adapter.
+With our review unit we were supplied with three of them, a Nintendo Switch Joy-Con Charging Grip, a Nintendo Switch Pro Controller, and a separate Nintendo Switch AC adapter.
 Other accessories exist too, such as the Nintendo Switch Joy-Con Wheel, Nintendo Switch Accessory Set and additional Joy-Con controller sets, however at the time of writing we have not managed to take a look at them.

 The Nintendo Switch Joy-Con Charging Grip is almost identical to the Joy-Con Grip bundled with the Nintendo Switch console apart from the fact that it features a top-mounted charging port, allowing users to keep playing with the Grip controller even when the Joy-Cons have no battery, and also that its handles are made from a dark transparent plastic rather than a matte black one.